Overview

 Interest rates on Alberta loans depend on the prime rate set by CIBC

-Interest rates on Canada loans depend on the prime rates set by the 5 biggest Canadian banks.
+Interest rates on Canada loans depended on the prime rates set by the 5 biggest Canadian banks.

 Fixed vs. floating interest rates

-You can request to have a fixed interest rate.
+You can request to have a fixed interest rate on your Alberta student loan.
 You can only make this change once.
-Contact the National Student Loans Service Centre or the Alberta Student Aid Service Centre for more information.
+Contact the Alberta Student Aid Service Centre for more information.

 Alberta loans